oxnz/oxnz.github.io/_posts/2016-03-21-mysql-primer-performance.md

 Generally speaking, the OS manufactories made their product good for common workloads by defaults.
 But in production, most server act as a specific character providing services, such as DB server, App Server, Proxy, etc. And so, the defaults may not the best.

-See Performance Tuning for more details about system optimization.
+See [Performance Tuning] for more details about system optimization.

 ### Tools

+* DTrace (mysql-5.7.11/support-files/dtrace)
 * Sysbench
 	* OLTP
 	* RO/RW